Sunday 27 October 2024

 Into the Vortex

-Given its nature, it's an all-hands-on-deck sort of effort, and I was pleased to be asked to lend a hand.
+Given its nature, it's an all-hands-on-deck sort of effort, and I was pleased to be asked to be one of those hands.
 I ended up writing the entries for the Ninth Doctor's first three episodes, and the Tenth Doctor's first four, something I enjoyed very much as they're all episodes I know very well and like a great deal.
 This includes episodes such as Rose, the opening episode of the show's revival in 2005 which means a very great deal to me, as I suspect it does to many other Doctor Who fans, and that year's Christmas special The Christmas Invasion, which is one of my very favourite episodes.

 But with a few of them it was quite some time since I'd last gone back and re-watched them, so it was fun to do that.
 There were one or two things I spotted which I don't think I'd noticed before, so it was nice to be able to include some of those observations.
 I also enjoyed looking back through some of the contemporary reviews of and pieces about the episodes for the 'What They Said' sections of the pieces - nice to get a snippet of Bonnie Greer's Newsnight Review verdict in there!
 Which I'm sure many will remember from the time.